Time Wealth

 Money of course solves some problems—and there is a threshold below which not having enough money is often life’s biggest problem.
 Beyond that threshold, though, more problems are caused by not having enough time.
 Getting out of shape.
 Having a bitter spouse.
 Losing touch with friends.
 Not getting enough sleep.

 So how do you get more time?
 I’ve extensively documented how I did it.
-But mostly it involves working backwards: making time a priority and then finding a way to create more if it (while still meeting the other constraints in your life).
+But mostly it involves working backwards: making time a priority and then finding a way to create more of it (while still meeting the other constraints in your life).
 Practically, this usually means taking a paycut—or figuring out how to be paid more per hour—then figuring out how to grow passive income.
 It’s not easy, but the hardest part is often mentally committing to trying.

 And what do you give up by seeking out more time?
 Mostly, those other things people prioritize: money, status, mission, and duty.
 But these sacrifices can be temporary.
 I currently earn more money and have more time than I have at any other point in my career.
 That said—if you want to be very rich, important, or impactful, you will probably have to live with being time-poor.